ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

 Each service docker images are in the `quay.io/ibmcase` image registry.

-* Start local kafka and service
+* Start local kafka and services

 ```sh
 cd local-demo/kstreams